wix-incubator/wix-rest-docs/guides/Pagination.md

 may allow you to specify sorting and paging options in the request.

 This articles provides a general overview of sorting and paging.
-The implementation syntax varies in REST depending on whether a method is a GET or POST request.
+The implementation syntax varies between methods.
 Check your API's documentation for specific details, including which fields are sortable.